When Kids Ok Lose Board Games

 READ

-Chase Board Game Rules
+Farkle Board Game

 Parents should also take the time to play alongside their children; this way, parents have a chance to demonstrate good sportsmanship while giving kids an opportunity to observe how adults manage wins or losses gracefully.
 You could even offer advice on ways they could try playing differently next time, such as taking risks or strategizing differently.
 This can also help reaffirm that losses do not define who they are but are simply part of life’s many lessons.